Staff Profile: Pablo Cure

 Digital & Mobile Technologies Section

-Email Pablo Cure
+Portrait of Pablo Cure

 Biography

-Pablo Cure is a program director in the Digital & Mobile Technologies Section of the Clinical and Translational Science Awards (CTSA) Program Branch within NCATS’ Division of Clinical Innovation, where he manages a portfolio of CTSA Program grants.
+Pablo Cure is a program director in the Digital & Mobile Technologies Section of the Clinical and Translational Science Awards (CTSA) Program within NCATS’ Division of Clinical Innovation, where he manages a portfolio of CTSA Program grants.
 Prior to joining NCATS in November 2017, Cure was a health scientist administrator at the National Heart, Lung, and Blood Institute (NHLBI), where he oversaw a portfolio of clinical and translational studies, including single and multisite clinical trials, and large observational studies.

 Prior to his tenure at NIH, Cure was the LEAP (Laboratory for Entrepreneurial Achievement in Pediatrics) Scholar, focused on innovation, translational science, and entrepreneurship in pediatrics, at Children’s National Health System.
 He later became the Clinical Research Center scientific director at the Clinical and Translational Science Institute at Children’s National and assistant professor at the George Washington School of Medicine and Health Sciences.